 Disclaimer: Service NL is not liable for any losses or damages, including lost profits, for the use of information within this website, or information that can be accessed through this website.
 Although the information is thought accurate, Service NL implies absolutely no warranty for its accuracy, completeness, or use.

-Restaurant inspections are carried out by Service NL’s Environmental Health Officers, under the authority of the provincial Food and Drug Act to ensure compliance with the Food Premises Regulations.
+Restaurant inspections are carried out by Service NL’s Environmental Health Officers, under the authority of the provincial Food Premises Act to ensure compliance with the Food Premises Regulations.

 For additional information on the inspection process, please see Restaurant Inspection Information (93.6 KB)